Lisa2626/Fantasio/README.md

 - Prerequisites:

-Make sure you have Python >=3.6 and pip installed on your machine (make sure of the version).
+Ensure you have Python >=3.6 and pip installed on your machine (make sure of the version).
 You can check this by running:

 `python --version`

 `pip --version`

-You also need: matplotlib, astropy, pandas, numpy, scipy, astropy If you don't have them, an error will appears and you can used pip install to install them.
+You also need the following libraries: matplotlib, astropy, pandas, numpy, scipy, astropy If you don't have them, an error will appears and you can used pip install to install them.
-The best is to create a virtual environment with all of those library.
+The best is to create a virtual environment with all of the required library.

 - How to run the code?

-Once all is install, you can import the Fantasio package in python with the following line:
+Once installed, you can import the Fantasio package in python with the following line:

 `import Fantasio`